Zubax/gridsens_gs2/README.md

 ## Bootloader

-The bootloader allows the end user to upgrade the firmware via USB (XMODEM/YMODEM), UART (XMODEM/YMODEM), or CAN (UAVCAN).
+The Zubax Embedded Bootloader allows the end user to upgrade the firmware via USB (YMODEM/XMODEM/XMODEM-1K), UART (YMODEM/XMODEM/XMODEM-1K), or CAN (UAVCAN).
 The sources of the bootloader are located in the dedicated directory.
 No special steps are needed in order to build it - the makefile will build it automatically as needed.
 Please refer to the official documentation in order to learn more about the bootloader and how to use it.